Related Post: Paddling From Flindt Landing To Collins – Info, Maps and Pix

-A Rough Sketch of Our 2011 Trip in Red
+A Rough Sketch of The Route in Red

 The Trip Takes On a Serious Tone:

 Promises of extreme caution on our part and the addition of a Spot Connect so that our progress and whereabouts could be monitored were what we left as we headed to the train station with our gear.
-Ideally we should have added a satellite phone but it was not possible to come up with one in the 24 hours we had.
-We did promise to drop in to the various lodges and camps along the way on the assumption that the folks there would have sat phones and the latest info about the fire situation.
+Ideally, we should have added a satellite phone but it was not possible to come up with one in the 24 hours we had.
+We did promise to stop at the various lodges and camps along the way on the assumption that the folks there would have sat phones and the latest info about the fire situation.

 The Wabakimi Fires of 2011:

 We camped that night at the campsite just vacated by the two paddlers from Toronto we had spoken to earlier.
+Looking down on the rock by our cookstoves I noticed the metal marker pictured below.
 We were definitely in the presence of a bit of history!

-But it was the smoke from Thunder Bay 50 that was most obvious.
+But it was the smoke from Thunder Bay 50 that was most on our minds.

 We had a couple of options open to us-

 - 1. we could go back down to Lake Kenoji and paddle east to Whitewater Lake;

 - 2. we could paddle back up the Palisade River, turn east on to Slim Lake, and find a campsite on Arril Lake after paddling the first bit of the Grayson River.